 However, what’s most important is to decide whether you need a full-on pellet and gas grill combo or a pellet grill with a side burner.

-If only having a side gas/propane burner then we recommend the Camp Chef.
+If only having a side gas or propane burner, then our top choice is the Camp Chef.
 This is because this grill is, first, a great pellet grill, and its propane SideKick system gives you more than just a side burner.
 You can use it to bake pizzas, as a griddle, and more.

 If you’re looking for the best of both worlds, the Pit Boss Sportsman is another great option.
 If on a budget but still want a full combo, the Cuisinart can fit the bill.